Powerlearnproject/se-day1-assignment-Jmghoi/README.md

 Increased flexibility - A prompt engineer can create prompts with domain-neutral instructions highlighting logical links and broad patterns.

 developer control - Prompt engineering gives developers more control over users' interactions with the AI.
 Effective prompts provide intent and establish context to the large language models.
-Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.